lagom/lagom/docs/manual/scala/guide/cluster/PersistentEntityCassandra.md

 With these properties set to `false`, if the keyspaces or tables are missing at startup your service will log an error and fail to start.

-It is not possible to disable automatic creation of the offset store table at this time.

 Lagom's Cassandra support is provided by the [`akka-persistence-cassandra`](https://github.com/akka/akka-persistence-cassandra) plugin.
 A full configuration reference can be in the plugin's [`reference.conf`](https://github.com/akka/akka-persistence-cassandra/blob/v0.20/src/main/resources/reference.conf).

 ## Cassandra Location